OVER $102,000 IN CASH PLUS PRIZES for 2023!

 Each September, the Michigan Quarter Horse Association holds the MQHA Futurity and SSA Classes at the MSU Pavilion in East Lansing, MI.
 The Futurity classes are now open to any breed of horse recognized by the NSBA.
-The SSA weanling, yearling longe line, two-year old western pleasure and three-year old hunter under saddle classes are available to those entries that are either Mare Owner entries (the resulting foal from a Michigan SSA breeding purchase) or Stallion Owner entries which are entries designated by the Stallion Owner who donated the breeding.
-This event also boasts five AQHA approved shows that nicely compliment the Futurity format.
+The SSA weanling, yearling longe lines, two-year old western pleasure and three-year old hunter under saddle and western pleasure classes are available to those entries that are either Mare Owner entries (the resulting foal from a Michigan SSA breeding purchase) or Stallion Owner entries which are entries designated by the Stallion Owner who donated the breeding.
+This event also boasts six AQHA approved shows that nicely compliment the Futurity format.

 Submitted by Joan Williams